• Skip to primary navigation

 Jump to Recipe

-These chewy maple cookies are full of rich flavor, making them perfect for Fall (but let's be real, you can enjoy these delicious cookies year-round!).
+These chewy maple sugar cookies are full of rich flavor, making them perfect for fall (but let's be real, you can enjoy these delicious cookies year-round!).

 • Fans of chewy cookies will go crazy for the texture on these.
 They're soft, and chewy, and wonderful.